-When I was 15, looking for an occupation that would be interesting for me.
+When I was 15, looking for an occupation that would go along with my interest.
 In high school, I was preparing for Undergraduate Program.
 I wanted to find a program that would include mastering artistic skills and math with a sprinkle of science.
 I was interested in several things, but any of those could hardly provide a steady source of income or be diverse enough.

 It was a turning point for my career.
 I learned the lesson and bought my first knife set that I never let anyone touch.
 Knife sharpening becomes something that I did on a bi-weekly basis.
 I started to learn my knives from heel to the tip.

 In total, I spent seven years in the kitchen.
 I worked in many restaurants in Russia and the United States.
 I graduated as one of the best students and had time to take a few first places in competitions.
-I learned the USSR, Italian, Greek and American cuisines throughout my kitchen career.
-Had a chance to work with an incredible crew at a restaurant, which later earned Michelin star first in Massachusetts.
+I learned the USSR, Italian, Greek, French, and American cuisines throughout my kitchen career.
+Had a chance to work with an incredible crew at a restaurant, which later has earned a Michelin star in Boston, Massachusetts.
 I have worked as Sous Chef, Expo, Line-cook, Prep-cook, Butcher, Sauté cook, and a server.

 Every chef must have a good set of well-sharpened knives.
 Knives show a lot about the owner.
 A cook can do nothing if their knives are dull, no matter how highly they are skilled.
 I believe that a knife sharpening shop should be in every small and big city..